The Statutes are the rules governing the organisation

 ARTICLE 1: FORMATION, NAME AND REGISTERED OFFICE

-1-1 A non-profit making International association is hereby established under the name “European Federation of Agencies and Regions for Energy and the Environment – F.E.D.A.R.E.N.E.”; regulated by Heading III of the law of 27 June 1921 on the non-profit association, the foundations and the non-profit international association.
+1-1 A non-profit making International association is hereby established under the name “European Federation of Agencies and Regions for Energy and the Environment – F.E.D.A.R.E.N.E.”; regulated by the title 10 of the Code of Companies and Associations.

 1-2 Its duration is unlimited.

-1-3 Its registered office is located at 131 rue de Stassart, 1050 Brussels (BELGIUM).
+1-3 Its registered office is located in Brussels-Capital region, at 131 rue de Stassart, 1050 Brussels (BELGIUM).
 The registered office may be transferred to any other address in Belgium by the decision of the General Assembly.
 The transfer of the registered office will be published in the “Moniteur Belge”.

 ARTICLE 2: PURPOSE